Updated April 2020

 6.1.10 With any regulators, including the Financial Conduct Authority (referred to throughout this notice as FCA), the ICO, the Financial Ombudsman Service and other authorities including law enforcement agencies and tax authorities, (including those overseas), where we are required to disclose any personal data in order to comply with our legal or regulatory obligations;

 6.1.11 With any third parties or authorities including any CRAs and/or FPAs for the purposes of undertaking checks for preventing or detecting fraud and money laundering, or crime or to verify your identity or to rectify any inaccurate personal data.
-When personal data is shared with a CRA, the CRA may share your personal data with other third parties (including law enforcement agencies) for the purposes set out in the Credit Reference Agency Information Notice;
+When personal data is shared with a CRA and/or FPA, the CRA and/or FPA may share your personal data with other third parties (including law enforcement agencies) for the purposes set out in the Credit Reference Agency Information Notice and as described in Crediva's privacy notice.
+We and FPAs may also enable law enforcement agencies to access and use your personal data to detect, investigate and prevent crime;

 6.1.12 With Mastercard Europe SA for the purposes of providing us with advisory consulting services, managed services and/or data analytical services;